DysnomiaBorealis/DysnomiaBorealis/README.md

 I've got some experience building apps for Android using Jetpack Frameworks (both XML and Compose) also I've been learning to develop Multi-Platorm APP via Kotlin Multiplatform Mobile and using Dart via Flutter Framework.

 Other than that, I've been delving into Backend development using Node.js and Go-lang.

+Although, as of now I'm learning Machine Learning and Deep Learning for the time being and I really enjoy it, hope it goes well.

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=DysnomiaBorealis)